List of Roblox games: Phantom Forces

 Phantom Forces is a first-person shooter game that has been positively compared to the Call of Duty, Battlefield, and Counter-Strike franchises.
 In the game, players can select weapons from four military types for each round they play.
 Additionally, players are able to perform various actions, such as the ability to crouch, lie in a prone position, flank, and jump to cover.
 Phantom Forces has received praise from critics for its design, controls, and complexity for a Roblox game.
-The game has also received three Bloxy Awards, and is one of the more popular games on the site, accumulating about 10,000 players daily.
+The game has also received three Bloxy Awards, and in 2018 was one of the more popular games on the site, accumulating about 10,000 players daily.